Can I Receive Workers’ Comp Benefits If I’m at Fault?

 You may worry that your employer captured your injury on the security camera, proving it was your fault.

-Unless you purposefully disobeyed a safety warning, you should still receive workers’ comp benefits if you are at fault.
+If you are at fault, unless you purposefully disobeyed a safety warning, you should still receive workers’ comp benefits.

 Eastern Kentucky University reported the following top causes of workplace injuries in 2019: